flamerecca/yii2-gitbook-cookbook/forms-captcha.md

 }
 ```

-In the above we're reusing`yii\captcha\CaptchaAction`as`site/captcha`route.`fixedVerifyCode`is set for test environment in order for the test to know which answer is correct.
+上面的程式碼裡，我們使用`yii\captcha\CaptchaAction`as`site/captcha`route.`fixedVerifyCode`is set for test environment in order for the test to know which answer is correct.

 Now in the form model \(it could be either ActiveRecord or Model\) we need to add a property that will contain user input for verification code and validation rule for it: